Tycho Brahe: Family

 Tycho Brahe was born as heir to several of Denmark's most influential noble families.
 In addition to his immediate ancestry with the Brahe and the Bille families, he counted the Rud, Trolle, Ulfstand, and Rosenkrantz families among his ancestors.
 Both of his grandfathers and all of his great-grandfathers had served as members of the Danish king's Privy Council.
 His paternal grandfather and namesake, Thyge Brahe, was the lord of Tosterup Castle in Scania and died in battle during the 1523 Siege of Malmö during the Lutheran Reformation Wars.

-His maternal grandfather, Claus Bille, lord to Bohus Castle and a second cousin of Swedish king Gustav Vasa, participated in the Stockholm Bloodbath on the side of the Danish king against the Swedish nobles.
+His maternal grandfather, Claus Bille, lord to Bohus Castle and a second cousin of Swedish king Gustav Vasa, participated in the Stockholm Bloodbath on the side of the Kalmar Union king against the Swedish nobles.
 Tycho's father, Otte Brahe, a royal Privy Councilor (like his own father), married Beate Bille, a powerful figure at the Danish court holding several royal land titles.
 Tycho's parents are buried under the floor of the church of Kågeröd, four kilometres west of Knutstorp Castle.